“We ought to pass a law that no man worth $100,000,000 should be tried for a crime.”

 Adam Smith today is widely misunderstood by many dealers on Wall Street and CEOs in company boardrooms today.
 But a few enlightened business leaders have tapped into Smith’s vision.
 For example, David Packard, co-founder of Hewlett-Packard, reported that it was a spiritual calling “to do something useful” that led him to build that great company.
 The need for a sense of usefulness is a great force in human life, a spiritual need that will not be denied.

 Likewise, CEOs of progressive smaller companies like Tom’s of Maine are heavily involved in developing ecologically-based products that ensure the firm’s high ethics and long-term sustainability.
-Ben Cohen, co-founder of Ben and Jerry’s ice cream, labored to create “caring capitalism,” and the company gave workers shares of stock, tried to provide a rough egalitarianism in terms of salaries, and gave away 7.5 percent of pre-tax profits to charities around the world.
+Ben Cohen, a co-founder of Ben and Jerry’s ice cream, labored to create “caring capitalism,” and the company gave workers shares of stock, tried to provide a rough egalitarianism in terms of salaries, and gave away 7.5 percent of pre-tax profits to charities around the world.
 Similiarly, Michael Novak, Catholic philosopher, has written a deeply moving book, Business as a Calling: Work and the Examined Life that captures the essence of a set of management values which is quite congruent with ethical principles held by many of the world’s moral traditions.

-The links in this section of my website contain some of my research and publications on work and spirituality, corporate social responsibility, corporate criticisms, and busienss management topics, each of which also lists relevant links to further information.
+The links in this section of my website contain some of my research and publications on work and spirituality, corporate social responsibility, corporate criticisms, and business management topics, each of which also lists relevant links to further information.

 “In terms of power and influence, you can forget the church, forget politics.
 There is no more powerful institution in society than business—I believe it is now more important than ever before for business to assume a moral leadership.
 The business of business should not be about money, it should be about responsibility.
 It should be about public good, not private greed.”